Coolify vs CapRover vs Dokku: The Self-Hosting Platform Showdown

 | License | Apache 2.0 | Apache 2.0 | MIT |

 TL;DR: Coolify if you want the best overall experience.
 Dokku if you love the CLI and want minimal overhead.
-CapRover if you want something in between.
+CapRover if you’re stuck between the two.

 Coolify: The Modern PaaS

-Coolify has emerged as the most popular self-hosting platform, and for good reason.
-It’s essentially a self-hosted Vercel/Netlify/Heroku that runs on your own servers.
+Coolify has become the most popular self-hosting platform, and I understand why.
+It’s basically a self-hosted Vercel/Netlify/Heroku that actually works, running on your own servers.

 What Makes Coolify Special

-The UI is gorgeous.
-This isn’t some dusty admin panel — it looks and feels like a modern SaaS product.
-Dark mode, responsive design, real-time logs, and an intuitive flow for deploying apps.
+First thing: the UI is gorgeous.
+This isn’t some clunky admin panel from 2010.
+It looks and feels like a modern SaaS product.
+Dark mode, responsive design, real-time logs that actually update without refreshing.
+The deployment flow is intuitive.
+You’re not fighting the interface.

 Docker Compose support is a game-changer.
 Unlike CapRover and Dokku, Coolify can deploy entire Docker Compose stacks.
-Got a docker-compose.yml?
-Paste it in, and Coolify handles the rest — networking, SSL, routing, and all.
+Got a docker-compose.yml with a web app, database, Redis, and some sidecar services?
+Paste it in.
+Coolify handles the networking, SSL, routing, the whole deal.
+This alone was a deal-breaker for me switching from CapRover.

-One-click services let you deploy databases, caches, and popular apps without writing any configuration.
+One-click services let you spin up databases, caches, and popular apps without touching config files.
 Need PostgreSQL?
 One click.
 Redis?
 One click.
 Plausible Analytics?
 One click.
+For someone coming from Heroku, this is comforting.

 Setting Up Coolify